-It may now be of some little interest, to point out certain other descriptions of symptoms, with which trances like these are accompanied.
-It has been observed, that there is a particular class of nervous fibres, which have no immediate relation to our mental states, but are merely subservient to the stimulus afforded by such states in their action on voluntary muscles.
-For this purpose, they are transmitted directly from the brain and spinal cord to the particular muscular fibres, upon which they are capable of inducing contractions.
-Ecstatic illusions may, therefore, occur, although the motific nerves should not be unduly excited; which not unfrequently happens when they disturb the imagination of persons, who, from the regularity with which muscular motions, at the same time, obey the will, are supposed to be in perfect health.
-In the second place, ecstatic illusions may occur when there is an equally intense excitement of the motific nerves.
-In such a case, the particular affection is induced, which in Dr Good's nosology bears the name of Carus ecstasie.
-This writer has conceived. that in the diffusion of the motific influence, an excess of supply is equally felt by the extensor and flexor muscles.
+Agreeably to the view which I have given of nervous fibres, they may be described as of three kinds.
+Fibres of the first description take their course from the external organs of sense, or from sensitive cavities; and, in transmitting their influence to the sanguineous system, thereby induce corresponding sensations and renovated feelings.
+Fibres of the second kind are connected through a system of ganglions with the brain and spinal cord; their action on the blood being for the processes of secretion and assimilation, while, at the same time, they are capable of rendering the affections of the mind more or less vivid. ous fibres of a third class have no antecedent connexion with our mental states, but, in inducing muscular motion, obey the stimulus of the will.
+According to this notion, therefore, the particular mental excitability about to be described, arises from the influence of fibres of the first and second kind, and hence spectral illusions may occur, although the motific nerves should not be unduly excited; which not unfrequently happens when phantoms disturb the imagination of persons, who, from the regularity with which muscular motions at the same time obey the will, are supposed to be in perfect health.
+In the second place, spectral illusions may occur when there is an equally intense excitement of the motific nerves.
+In such a case, the particular affection is induced, which in Dr Good's Nosology bears the name of Carus Ecstasis.
+This writer has conceived, that in the diffusion of the motific influence, an excess of supply is equally felt by the extenor and flexor muscles.
 Hence the muscles are thrown into a rigid and permanent spasm, which gives to the body so erect a position, and so lofty and unalterable a demeanour, that the unhappy visionary, from this imposing air of inspiration, has not unfrequently both deluded himself and others with the notion, that his dreams were supernatural visitations.
 In the third place, the voluntary motific nerves may be irregularly incited; or, in other words, the balance of action subsisting between the flexor and extensor muscles may be so disturbed, that the frame will appear to be variously convulsed or incurvated.
-I believe this to be one of the varieties of ecstasis which nosologists have, perhaps rather loosely, referred to epilepsy; but, as all the causes of the latter affection are by no means decidedly pointed out, it would, for the present, be a prudent step not to disturb the appellation.\ In many instances of epilepsy, there has been such a flow of spirits as to indicate, that a very powerful nervous influence was generally diffused throughout the human frame, while, as harbingers of the paroxysm, there has not only been the well-known aura epileptica, but also a wild display of phantasms.
-A woman, whose case is related by Portius, was always warned of an approaching fit by the appearance of her own image in a mirror; and Sauvage mentions, that even during the paroxysm dreadful spectres have been seen.
-It is likewise a curious fact, that in such forms of the disease, real objects have occasionally seemed magnified to an extraordinary degree, while, among coloured substances, a green hue has predominated.
-A fourth form of ecstasis is that which occasionally occurs as a symptom in catalopsy, where the influence of those nerves which are connected with voluntary muscles is so diminished, that the limbs are unable to resist external force, but yield to it with readiness, and retain any position in which they may be placed.
-To an ex-
+I believe this to be one of the varieties of Ecstasis which nosologists have, perhaps rather loosely, referred to Epilepsy; but, as all the causes of the latter affection are by no means decidedly pointed out, it would, for the present, be a prudent step not to disturb the appellation.
+In many instances of epilepsy, there has been such a flow of spirits as to indicate, that a very powerful nervous influence was generally diffused throughout the human frame, while, as har-

-• Dr Wilson Phillip has shewn from experiments that the nerves connected with voluntary muscles are more powerfully incited by mechanical than chemical causes of irritation.
-Thus we see the reason why Exostosis, or why foreign substances affecting the nervous system, should occasionally operate as causes of the convulsions of epilepsy; and why convulsions in general should be regarded as movely incidental to ecstatic illusions.
+^{} Dr Wilson Phillip has shewn from experiments, that the nerves connected with voluntary muscles are more powerfully incited by mechanical than chemical causes of irritation.
+Thus we see the reason why Exostosis, or why foreign substances affecting the nervous system, should occasionally operate as causes of the convulsions of epilepsy; and why convulsions in general should be regarded as merely incidental to spectral illusions.